-People similar Meredith, whose main temperament is called Adaptive Supporter, share common temperament traits like empathy, compassion, and the following
+People similar to Meredith, whose main temperament is called Adaptive Supporter, share common temperament traits like empathy, compassion, and the following

 - Have an uncanny inner knowing,